pantrypoints/sp/content/en/research/einstein/100/author-016.md

 ---

-### Professor Dr. HJ.
-MELLIN / HELSINGFORS
+## Professor Dr. HJ MELLIN @ HELSINGFORS

-THE UNSUSTAINABILITY OF RELATIVITY THEORY
+*The Unsustainability Of Relativity Theory*

 For an expert in logical matters, the untenability of Relativity can be explained very briefly and simply.

 Because the concept of simultaneity and the equally central concept of existence
-- both of the indefinable ultimate givens or basic concepts

-1) The thought of Fresnel deals with different densities.
-In my private sense, I assume that if you have a carafe of water on the table and then walk around the room with the carafe, the water will have the same density in both cases.
-Fresnel was of the opinion that part of the ether remained and another part was carried away - it is a daring and somewhat arbitrary arithmetic operation, the arithmetic average number from the struggle to pull to calculate between these two “ethers.

-belong, without which no thinking is possible - are so inextricably linked that with simultaneity also the existence of certain things is thought and asserted: in mathematics the existence of thought things, in physics the existence of real things.
+- both of the indefinable ultimate givens or basic concepts belong, without which no thinking is possible - are so inextricably linked that with simultaneity also the existence of certain things is thought and asserted: in mathematics the existence of thought things, in physics the existence of real things.
 Conversely, existence without absolutely simultaneous things is also absolute nothing.
 Since Relativity denies absolute simultaneity, it (unconsciously) denies